xarmar/conference-track-management/ThoughtProcess.md

     - This Conference Component, obviously shows the Tracks with the start times for Talks, Lunch and Networking Events.
     - When the Conference Component is mounted, the Component that has the inputs and submits will be unMounted.
     - Then, under the tracks, which will probably be displayed as "cards" in a grid system, there will be two buttons:
-        - One button will let the user go back to plannig a new conference with talks (unmounts Conference Component and mounts Inputs/Submit Component again).
+        - One button will let the user go back to planning a new conference with talks (unmounts Conference Component and mounts Inputs/Submit Component again).
-        - Another button will be "About The Developer", whick will show a Modal Pop-up with my contact information on the screen.
+        - Another button will be "About The Developer", which will show a Modal Pop-up with my contact information on the screen.

         <br>